 Had Howard Hughes not been so phobic he might have taken over the world.
-Hughes became a real threat to the Eastern Establishment after his companies began dominating the CIA and defense department contracts.
-Hughes was stunned when that Eastern Establishment moved to yank TWA airlines away from him, right after he’d transformed it into the greatest jet fleet in America.
-Maybe it was part of the oil companies desire for a monopoly on all phases of their industry, although the excuse given was that Hughes was unfit to command such a sensitive national security position, and had squandered immense resources on his Spruce Goose boondoggle.
+Hughes became a real threat to the Eastern Establishment after his companies began dominating CIA and defense department contracts.
+Hughes was stunned when the establishment moved to yank TWA airlines away from him, right after he’d transformed it into the greatest jet fleet in America.
+Maybe it was part of the oil companies desire for a monopoly on all phases of their industry, although the excuse given was Hughes was unfit to command such a sensitive national security position, and had squandered immense resources on his Spruce Goose boondoggle.
 There was also talk of England having superseded the USA in jet technology, intimating that Hughes had lost his technological edge.
-But the problems really started when Hughes announced TWA was going global and would commence transatlantic flights, competing against Pan Am.
+But the problems really started when Hughes announced TWA was going global and would soon commence transatlantic flights, competing against Pan Am.

 The real power center of gravity in the United States appears to reside with those oil companies, the seven sisters, the monopoly that transformed into the energy cartel.
 Because his grandfather invented a drill-bit essential to oil drilling, Hughes maintained one of the few hick-ups in their dream of controlling all phases of the industry.

 Maheu went to court convinced Hughes had been abducted by a conspiracy involving his Mormon staff, who had seized day-to-day operations away from Maheu and were rapidly replacing the entire top layer of all his corporations with Mormon controllers.
-Over the phone, the Hughes double accused Maheu of “stealing him blind,” as the excuse for his midnight move, but Maheu won a libel case after Hughes’s handlers failed to produce any evidence of theft whatsoever.
-Despite never having met Hughes in person, Maheu had been drawing a salary of $500,000 per year, the equivalent of several million today.
+Over the phone, the Hughes double accused Maheu of “stealing him blind,” as the excuse for his midnight move, but Maheu won a libel case after Hughes’s handlers failed to produce any evidence of theft.
+Despite never having met Hughes in person, Maheu had been drawing a salary of a half million dollars per year, the equivalent of several million today.
 And although Maheu won a large settlement, the judgment was overturned on appeal.